Flaminss/flamincards-/README.md

 - **`app/config.ts`**: Contains configurations specific to the project's functional application, distinct from technical and environment setup configurations.
 - **`vendors`**: Stores reusable files that can be utilized within this project and other codebases.
 These files are not coupled to the project in terms of settings, tooling, and other dependencies.
 - **`lib`**: Intended for project-specific modules and scripts to perform tasks, implement, and encapsulate integrations.
-This includes hooks, utility functions, and abstractions over services like APIs and email.
+This includes hooks, utility functions, and abstractions over services like APIs and mail.
 In other projects, this might be split into `services` and `utils` directories.
-- **`store`**: Manages global state logic, focusing on state management rather than storing modules for various actions.
+- **`store`**: Manages global ui state logic, focusing on state management rather than storing modules for various actions.
+- **`modules`**: Handles business logic by managing various modules that enable the project to achieve its intended purpose.
+It processes data, interacts with services, and performs tasks that make the application dynamic and distinct from a static site.
+One could think of modules as a set of related app `actions`